libAtoms/QUIP/doc/install.rst

 If the import completes successfully (i.e. with no output) then the installation was successful.
-You may want to continue with `Installing the Jupyter notebook`_ to run the tutorials.
+You may want to continue with `Installing the Jupyter notebook`_ to run the interactive tutorials.

 .. [#] If this isn't your machine and you don't have root access, these packages might already be installed by the system administrator.
 If not,